CarlitoGR/Software_Security/README.md

 ## 📄 License

 This project is for academic use.
-Add a license if required by your course.